XuJiandong/ckb-js/docs/fs.md

 ## Simple File System On-disk Representation

-The on-disk represention of a Simple File System consists of three parts, a number to represent the number of files contained in this file system, an array of metadata to store file metadata and an array of binary objects (also called blob) to store the actual file contents.
+The on-disk representation of a Simple File System consists of three parts, a number to represent the number of files contained in this file system, an array of metadata to store file metadata and an array of binary objects (also called blob) to store the actual file contents.

-A metadadum is simply an offset from the start of the blob array and a datum length.
-Each file name and file content has a metadatum.
+A metadata is simply an offset from the start of the blob array and a datum length.
+Each file name and file content has a metadata.
 For each file stored in the fs, there is four `uint32_t` number in the metadata, i.e. the offset of the file name in the blob array, the length of the file name, the offset of the file content in the blob array, and the length of the file content.

 We represent the above structures using c struct-like syntax as follows.
 ```c